 When the chief priests and the Pharisees heard his parables, they realized that he was speaking about them.
 They wanted to arrest him, but they feared the crowds, because they regarded him as a prophet.

-The survival of Joseph and the destiny of Jesus exemplify God's providence.
-A divine plan reaches permeates our existence.
-At times we may have a passing glimpse of it, other times we have the intuition in prayer, yet always we are being directed and guided by it.
-Jesus refers to this guiding plan of his Heavenly Father in his frequent references to the Hebrew scriptures.
-The earliest Christians firmly believed in a worldwide plan in the mind of God, culminating in Jesus.
-In today's parable Jesus quotes from Psalm 118: "The stone which the builders rejected has become the keystone.
-It was the Lord who did this and we find it marvelous to behold!"
+The survival of Joseph and the destiny of Jesus are splendid examples of divine providence at work.
+A divine plan permeates our existence.
+At times we may barely glimpse it, and some times we feel it clearly, yet always we are being directed and guided by a merciful providence.
+In his frequent use of the Hebrew scriptures Jesus was referring to his Father’s guiding plan.
+The early Christians firmly believed in this saving plan, that culminated in Jesus.
+They fully embraced the idea in today’s parable that, “The stone that the builders rejected has become the keystone.
+It was the Lord who did this and it is marvellous!”

-Lent ought to put us into closer touch with the depth of spirit within us.
-Selfishness and false ambition should be set aside in our prayer, Bible study and other devotional practices.
-Lent hlps us to begin all over again to "dream" our best ideals, planted in us by God.
-This can renew our conviction that God's mysterious providence is in effective control of our lives.
-It offers serenity even in the face of problems and disappointments if we can see that God directs everything towards some good.
-If this belief of Joseph becomes our own we see a marvelous effect, a truly rich harvest of grace.
+Lent puts us into closer touch with divine providence, and helps us to begin again to desire our highest ideals, planted in us by God.
+It offers serenity even in the face of problems and disappointments if we can believe in a providence that directs everything towards some final good.
+If this belief of the patriarch Joseph becomes our own, it will have a marvelous effect, a truly rich harvest of grace.